 7. Section out dough placing about 9-12 evenly spaced on each sheet.
 Shape into balls – handle dough gently and make sure there are several visible chips on top of each one.

-8. Bake until the edges are set but the centers are still soft and puffy (almost looking uncooked), about 15 minutes.
+8. Bake until the edges are set but the centers are still soft and puffy (almost looking uncooked), about 13 to 14 minutes.
+Take them out before you think you should – this is key.

 9. Cool cookies at least 5 minutes on their sheets (or all the way if you have the time).
 Remove to wire rack once mostly cooled, and continue with the rest of the dough.